 As with many of the Doctor Who serials of the ‘60s, The Tenth Planet is incomplete.
 In this case, it is the fourth episode that cannot be located.
 To complete the story, the fourth episode has been animated here.
 Fortunately the original soundtrack still exists, so we hear the actual voices of the characters.
 The animation is actually pretty good, noticeably better than that of other animated Doctor Who episodes that I have seen.

 The most important surviving scene is the Doctor’s transformation, and this is nice to see.
 If asked to choose between the reconstructed version, and the animated version, I would have to call it a toss-up.
-The "real" transformation is a must.
-The DVD is rounded out with a photo gallery (three minutes) and PDF materials.
+The “real” transformation is a must.
+The DVD is rounded out with a photo gallery (3 min) and PDF materials.

 Another intriguing inclusion is a three-minute interview with William Hartnell, which is all that survives from a piece for the BBC show Points West.
 The interview was conducted backstage before a performance, shortly after he had left Doctor Who.
 Hartnell completely dismisses the notion that he might be best remembered for his role as the Doctor.
 Only time will tell I suppose.

-“Blue Peter” (nine minutes) is from a 1973 episode of the BBC children’s show Blue Peter, in which the cast celebrates the ten-year anniversary of Doctor Who.
-Finally, in “The Golden Age” (16 minutes) historian Dominic Sandbrook addresses the “myth” that the series was better before the 14-year hiatus.
+“Blue Peter” (9 min) is from a 1973 episode of the BBC children’s show Blue Peter, in which the cast celebrates the ten-year anniversary of Doctor Who.
+Finally, in “The Golden Age” (16 min) historian Dominic Sandbrook addresses the “myth” that the series was better before the 14-year hiatus.
 He makes some interesting points about how people’s perceptions change over time, and sums up his opinion with his closing line, “There is a Golden Age of Doctor Who, but it is all of it.”

 All of it indeed.
 What makes Doctor Who so great is that there are so many aspects to it.
 People have their favorite Doctors, their favorite companions, favorite villains, the list goes on and on.
 While The Tenth Planet is marred because of the situations surrounding the production, the idea to have the Doctor transform was a stroke of genius.
 While it may have been an expedient way out of a problem at the time, it has become a hallmark of the series.